What is a Texas Master Naturalist?

 Texas Master Naturalists are volunteers with the interest and desire to give back to their community and willingness to attend the training.

 How do I become a Texas Master Naturalist?

 To join us and become a certified Texas Master Naturalist, you must complete a training course on the area’s natural features and the impact that people have on nature.
-The next training course is being held in 2009 and should have about twenty students.
 The course includes presentations by biologists, geologists, naturalists, and others from local, state, and federal agencies and universities.